Get new exclusive access to healthcare business reports & breaking news

 Health technologies encompass all the devices, medicines, vaccines, procedures and systems designed to streamline healthcare operations, lower costs and enhance the quality of care.
 Artificial intelligence (AI), blockchain, voice search, chatbots and virtual reality (VR) are among the most promising health technologies in 2024.

 For the longest time, healthcare executives have been dissatisfied with the lack of technology stacks and solutions for true marketing personalization.
 Indeed, technology was still the number 1 concern for healthcare marketing professionals in 2018 according to the American Medical Association.

-That said, we question whether the lack of technology is something that is preventing the healthcare marketing executives from executing truly personalized media campaigns.
+That said, we question whether the lack of technology is something that is preventing the healthcare executives from adopting digital transformation within their organizations.

 AI engines can reduce and mitigate risk of preventable medical scenarios in three critical ways:

 That’s three different ways to be able to carve a niche and market AI.

 So how do these existing scenarios apply to marketing?
 For example, a focus on high risk identification or personalized dosages could be a key factor in a marketing campaign.
 People love to talk about AI.
 Showcasing your company’s AI solutions will give you free press and position your company as a true innovator and market leader.

 The bottomline is simple: keep AI on the radar and utilize the concept as one of the main health technologies for marketing in 2022.
 There’s no signs of slowing down.

 Interested in learning more about artificial intelligence applications in healthcare?
 Read our Trend Watch: Artificial Intelligence and Healthcare

 Blockchain is here to stay with a variety of experts, some of whom are skeptical of bitcoin, claiming that the technology could fundamentally change the way that huge sectors operate – including digital healthcare marketing.